Menu

 Charla M. Burchett is a partner in the Sarasota office of Shutts & Bowen LLP, where she is a member of the Private Client Services Practice Group.

-Charla is one of only 296 attorneys in the State of Florida and one of only 26 attorneys in the Sarasota and Manatee counties who have been certified by The Florida Bar as a Board Certified Specialist in Wills, Trusts and Estates.
+Charla is one of less than 300 attorneys in the State of Florida and one of less than 30 attorneys in the Sarasota and Manatee counties who have been certified by The Florida Bar as a Board Certified Specialist in Wills, Trusts and Estates.
 She has more than thirty years of experience assisting clients through challenging decisions and difficult times to preserve their legacies across generations.
 She focuses her practice on estate planning, estate and gift taxation, estate administration, and trust administration.

 A Martindale-Hubbell AV® Preeminent™ rated attorney, Charla has been recognized for her legal capabilities by SRQ Magazine’s “Elite Top Attorneys,” Florida Super Lawyers, Best Lawyers In America® and as a “Top Rated Lawyer” on Avvo.com®.
-She is actively engaged in her community, currently serving as an Advisory Task Force Member for Impact100 SRQ and a board member for the Sarasota Tiger Bay Club, in addition to previously serving as the 2021 Chair of The Pines of Sarasota Foundation.
-Charla earned her LL.M. from the University of Miami School of Law, focusing on Estate Planning, and received her J.D. from the Louis D. Brandeis School of Law at the University of Louisville, with her B.A. from the University of Kentucky.
+She is actively engaged in her community, currently serving as an Advisory Task Force Member for Impact100 SRQ and a board member for the Easterseals of Southwest Florida Foundation and the Sarasota Tiger Bay Club, in addition to previously serving as the 2021 Chair of The Pines of Sarasota Foundation and the 2011 Chair of the Community Foundation of Sarasota County, Inc. Charla earned her LL.M. from the University of Miami School of Law, focusing on Estate Planning, and received her J.D. from the Louis D. Brandeis School of Law at the University of Louisville, with her B.A. from the University of Kentucky.

 Stevan Collins